 When you are away from the office, you may need to keep in touch with things in various ways: by telephone or email, or by using your appointments diary.

-There are now many devices on the market designed to enable communications while on the move: the mobile phone, the Smartphone, tablet devices, Wi-Fi and SIM cards for use in your laptop computer, to name but a few.
+There are now many devices on the market designed to enable communications while on the move: mobile phones, smartphones, tablet devices, Wi-Fi and SIM cards for use in your laptop computer, to name but a few.
 On top of that, the combinations of features that can be used together can be very confusing.

 You need to consider a number of things before purchasing a University sponsored mobile device and/or data service.
 What facilities do you need?
 Do you need to check your St Andrews email account when you are away from your office?
 Would you like to view and keep your University diary up to date in your office, or remotely?
 Do you need web or Internet access?
 You need to decide what is important before spending the University's money.
 Some things may be desirable, but are they really necessary?
 Please refer to the table below for a rough guide to the facilities available in each type of device: